konne88/konne88.github.io/_posts/2015-08-17-paradoxes.md

         apply h.
     Defined.

-A sub-ordering is always smaller than the original ordering, and a sub-orderings with a smaller bound `a` is smaller than a sub-ordering with a larger bound `b`.
+A sub-ordering is always smaller than the original ordering, and a sub-ordering with a smaller bound `a` is smaller than a sub-ordering with a larger bound `b`.

     Lemma subOrderingIsLt {o:ordering} : forall a, subOrdering o a << o. intro a.